-A. The board shall monitor the dispensing of all Schedule II - V controlled substances by all dispensers licensed to dispense such substances to patients in this state.

-B. Each dispenser shall submit to the board by electronic means information regarding each prescription dispensed for a drug included under Subsection A of this section.
-Information to be submitted for each prescription as well as the standards for how this information shall be formatted, not contrary to law, is defined in the PMP data reporting manual available on the state PMP website at http://nmpmp.org shall include at a minimum:

-- (1) dispenser NPI number;

-- (2) dispenser NCPDP number;

-- (3) dispenser DEA number;
+- A. The board shall monitor the dispensing of all schedule II V controlled substances and drug(s) of concern by all dispensers licensed to dispense such substances to patients in this state. - B. Each dispenser shall submit to the board by electronic means information regarding each prescription dispensed for a drug included under Subsection A of this section.
+Information to be submitted for each prescription as well as the standards for how this information shall be formatted, not contrary to law, is defined in the PMP data reporting manual available on the state PMP website at http://nmpmp.org shall include at a minimum: - (1) dispenser NPI number; - (2) dispenser NCPDP number; - (3) dispenser DEA number (unless no controlled substances are dispensed and dispenser has no DEA number);

 - (4) patient name;

 - (5) patient address;

 - (6) patient date of birth;

 - (7) patient gender;

 - (8) reporting status (new, revised, void);

 - (9) prescription number;

 - (10) date prescription written;

 - (11) refills authorized;

 - (12) date prescription filled;

 - (13) refill number;

 - (14) product ID (NDC) + product ID qualifier;

 - (15) quantity dispensed;

-- (16) days supply;
+- (16) days' supply;

 - (17) drug dosage units;

 - (18) transmission form of Rx origin;

 - (19) payment type;

-- (20) prescriber NPI number (except veterinarians);
+- (20) prescriber NPI number; (except veterinarians)

-- (21) prescriber DEA number.
+- (21) prescriber DEA number- (unless prescriber is prescribing a drug of concern and has no

-- C. Dispenser reporting